Last Updated on April 16, 2026 by Kim Crawmer, KPA CTP, LFDM

 • Current fuel surcharges and airline pricing

 We cannot provide exact quotes without specific details about your dog and destination.
-Once you’ve reserved your puppy and paid the Shipping Coordination Fee, we will contact the airline for a current quote specific to your situation.
+Once you’ve reserved your puppy and paid the Shipping Coordination Fee, we will contact the airline (or ground shippers, if that’s the best option for your dog) for a current quote specific to your situation.

 *Important: the exact cost to ship your dog will be determined at the airport, once the ticket agent weighs your dog and their crate.
 We will collect payment before the flight based on the estimate and adjust the balance later, if needed.